 Getting the Car Ready for Your Back-to-School Student

-Student Car Care Tips
+Back-to-School Student Car Safety Tips

 Before you send your student off, verify that any documentation they may need is in the car, such as in the glove compartment, for easy access when needed.
-Also, check that the seatbelts are in proper working order before inspecting the following engine components.
+Also, check that the seatbelts are in proper working order before inspecting the following components.

 It may surprise you that improperly filled tires are not just a blowout hazard — they also negatively affect your car’s gas mileage.
 And we all know students have limited budgets, so it’s essential to check your student’s tires and replace them as needed once they become noticeably worn or bald.
 Outfit your child’s car with a tire pressure gauge (and teach them how to use it) and perform the penny test often.
 If Lincoln’s head shows when a penny is placed upside down between the tread grooves, the tires need to be tossed.
 Having your car’s tires routinely rotated can help extend the life of the tires and help you know when it’s time for a new set.